*Original publication, February 2019, updated January 2022.

 But it can work if you're committed to finding what is contributing to the attitude.

-Maybe most nights you continue with an early bedtime and on activity/sports nights it's moved a bit later.
+Maybe most nights you continue with an early bedtime, and on activity/sports nights it's moved a bit later.

 I know how it is.